valentine-samoylov/gulp-webpack/README.md

 - Source-maps for CSS and JS files (**Dev mode**)
 - Conversion of fonts from TTF to WOFF and WOFF2 formats
 - Automatically connect fonts to the project with ***font-face*** (fonts must have a name like: **Roboto-Regular.ttf**).
-- Image optimization
+- Images optimization
-- SVG minification and merging into SVG Sprites
+- SVG files minification and merging into SVG Sprites

 ## NPM Scripts